FMMT666/433M83Octave/doc/usage.md

 #### asSignalShiftUnder()

-  Graphically shifts one waveforum under a second one.
+  Graphically shifts one signal under a second one.
-  Useful for comparing multiple waveforms that don't "just look good" plotted all over each other.
+  Useful for comparing multiple waveforms that just don't look good when plotted all over each other.

+  Original signals will not be changed.

   To shift multiple signals, also take a look at asSignalStack().